-Farmina is a premium dog food brand and their N&D range contains some extremely high-quality and nutritious formulas.
-We are particular fans of their puppy recipes but their adult recipes are not to be brushed aside.
+Farmina is a premium dog food brand, and its N&D range contains some extremely high-quality and nutritious formulas.
+We are particular fans of their puppy recipes, but their adult recipes are not to be brushed aside.

 Farmina recipes also contain much smaller portions of a large range of fruit and vegetables.
 Examples include Blueberries, Carrots, Apples, and Pomegranate.
 These could give the kibble a unique flavor and provide some less abundant micronutrients.

 It wouldn’t be a “Best X” article without the inclusion of a formula from Nature’s Variety Instinct, which, as many of you will know, is one of our favorite brands both regarding quality and price.
 However, the above-suggested formula breaks the mold from the recipes we usually suggest from Instinct.
 It is one of their raw or semi-raw formulas, which is what Instinct is probably best known for.